What is the final stage of spiritual awakening in qigong

 This is a good question.
 When I read Dr. Pang’s words about Yiyuanti, I couldn’t trace any actual sentence which relates Yiyuanti to the true self.
 True self in Chinese, is translated and written as 真我.

 The true self is more of a Buddhist term than a Qigong term.
 In Buddhism, they talk about many layers of self.
-The true self is not the surface layer, nor is it on the bottom layer.
-One important goal of Buddhist practice is to recognize all layers of self and dissolve one by one.
+The true self is not on the surface layer, nor is it on the bottom layer.
+One important goal of Buddhist practice is to recognize all layers of self and dissolve them one by one.

 That’s why from Buddhism and/or yoga’s perspective, there are many stages of spiritual awakening.
 One each stage, you dissolve one layer of self.